amplia-iiot/oda-docs/content/layers/statemanager/inmemory.md

 * __maxData__: _Required parameter_.
 Indicates the maximum number of values stored for each datastreamId, deviceId combination.
 * __forgetTime__: _Required parameter_.
 Indicates the maximum antiquity, in seconds, of values to store.
 Values older than this will be removed.
 * __forgetPeriod__:_Required parameter_.
 Indicates the periodicity in seconds that older values in database are removed.
+* __numProcessingThreads__:_Optional parameter_.
+Indicates the number of threads used to process events received.
+Default value is 10.
+* __tasksQueueSize__:_Optional parameter_.
+Indicates the size of the queue to store pending events to be processed.
+Default value is 1000.